 Once you’ve inserted a column break, your cursor is in the next column, ready for you to type.
 When you insert a column break in your last column (the one farthest to the right), the cursor will go to the first column on the next page.

 To me, it’s tough to work with columns (or tables, for that matter) if I can’t really see them.
-To turn on the column boundaries so you can see your columns laid out on the page, click Tools, Options, then go to the View tab and check the box next to Text Boundaries:
+To turn on the column boundaries so you can see your columns laid out on the page, go to the File tab (or click the Office button in version 2007) and click Options, then go to Advanced and check the box next to Show text boundaries:

-But what if you want to insert a two- or three-column block of text into the middle of a one-column, normal document?
+But what if you want to insert a two- or three- (or more-) column block of text into the middle of a one-column, normal document?

-If you go back to the Format Columns dialog box, you’ll notice a drop-down at the bottom of the box:
+If you go back to the Columns dialog box (via Layout > Columns > More Columns), you’ll notice a drop-down at the bottom of the box:

 nice